 Technically, this episode is more Quark-heavy, but I include it because it establishes some of the relationships Jadzia begins to build with some of the other characters on the station.
 This is one of the first episodes that sees her hanging out in Quark’s bar playing a game called tongo with the other Ferengi, something that she continues throughout the rest of her time on DS9.

 “Playing God” (Season 2, Episode 17)

-Jadzia hosts a prospective joined Trill candidate who confesses he’s more than a little intimidated of the Dax host.
+Jadzia hosts a prospective joined Trill candidate who confesses he’s more than a little intimidated by the Dax host.
 Although she’s harsh to him at points, she ultimately winds up telling him that she’ll be recommending him for symbiosis — when he’s ready for it.
 (We also get a hint at the possibility that Curzon may have not made the road to becoming a joined Trill very easy for Jadzia when she was a candidate herself.)“Blood Oath” (Season 2, Episode 19)